Kits

 Engraved Construction Lines

 Building a boat is to a certain extent an art.
 A number of techniques are required to produce a fair hull with minimum distortion.
 To further assist the process all our new cutting files include engraved reference lines on hull and deck plating indicating i.e. station / frame positions on the hull plating or deck to hull intersections.
 These lines give far better control of hull shape and avoid construction problems such as frames not being installed plumb.
 Due to the nature of boats achieving this manually can be very challenging as it is very difficult to obtain exact measurements within a hull.
-Construction is faster and fitting out of the boat becomes a lot easier as frames are now positioned very accurately and perfectly plumb.
+Construction is faster and fitting out of the boat becomes a lot easier as frames are now positioned accurately and perfectly plumb.

 A full scale lofting floor allows fast and accurate assembly of the frames and centre line stringer components.
 The lofting floor is best cut by means of CNC router on standard MDF sheets.
+The lofting floor can also be used as template for construction of the bulkheads and other interior components.

 Construction details

-CNC router in operation Frame assembly on full scale MDF lofting floor
+on full scale MDF lofting floor

 Customised kits and Cutting Files